denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-a-monolith-that-lead-to-shards.md

 +++
 weight = 1
-title = "Evolutions of a Monolith that lead to Shards" description = Multiple stateful or stateless instances of a Monolith can be deployed to improve performance.
-The systems may need a Sharding Proxy or Load Balancer.
+title = "Evolutions of a Monolith that lead to Shards" description = "Multiple stateful or stateless instances of a Monolith can be deployed to improve performance.
+The systems may need a Sharding Proxy or Load Balancer."
 +++

 # Evolutions of a Monolith that lead to Shards